Broadcaster Jon Snow says he ‘hasn’t found age relevant’ to late fatherhood

 “He’s got his mum’s brain and my extrovert nature.
 I love how you can already have great conversations with him.

-Snow added that he felt “completely at ease” with late fatherhood and was not worried about dropping his son, or being exhausted.
+Snow added that he felt “completely at ease” with late fatherhood and was not worried being exhausted by the demands of having a newborn.

+Snow is adamant that age is irrelevant when it comes to his relationship with different members of his family.

 “I haven’t found age relevant to my relationship with my son or grandsons,” he said.